The following water quality report for Post Falls, Idaho, is based on studies conducted by the Environmental Working Group (EWG) from 2013 to 2023.

 WHS Water Division takes pride in providing extensive drinking water quality data, research, and understanding of your local provider's water quality.
 If you'd prefer to have your water tested in person, reach out to a local water expert in the Eastern Washington and Northern Idaho area.

-Learn about the research and science behind WHS Health Guidelines as a way to fill in the gaps in outdated government standards.
-WHS guidelines are created to establish standards that prioritize health and safeguard drinking water.
+Learn about the research and science behind health guidelines as a way to fill in the gaps in outdated government standards.
+Health guidelines are created to establish standards that prioritize health and safeguard drinking water.

 Environmental Working Group (EWG) “EWG’s Tap Water Database: What’s in Your Drinking Water?”
 2024 https://www.ewg.org/tapwater/